brimdata/zed/docs/language/grouping.md

 ```
 # Note: Undefined Order

-The order of results from a grouped aggregation are undefined.
+The order of results from a grouped aggregation is undefined.
 If you want to
 ensure a specific order, a [`sort` operator](operators.md#sort)
-should be used downstream of the aggregate function(s) in the Zed pipeline.
+should be used downstream of the aggregation in the Zed pipeline.
 It is for this reason that our examples above all included an explicit
 `| sort` at the end of each pipeline.